 To mitigate the risk described above, investors should do thorough due diligence using both industry and market research from independent parties.
 Although the work is expensive and time consuming, the the additional outlay will result in higher quality information and an improved and more accurate valuation.
 Hence it will ensure that the investment company is truly receiving value for money.

-Conclusion – Company Valuation in Latin America
+Biz Latin Hub can help your Company Valuation in Latin America

 In conclusion, in order to ensure that the valuation of a company is accurate and truly reflects the company fundamentals, it is recommended that investors spend sufficient time and resources on the valuation; and use a credible team of analysts, supported by accurate and validated industry information in order to complete the valuations process.